dabit3/next.js-amplify-workshop/README.md

 The `withAuthenticator` Amplify UI component will scaffold out an entire authentication flow to allow users to sign up and sign in.

-The `AmplifSignOut` button adds a pre-style sign out button.
+The `AmplifySignOut` button adds a pre-style sign out button.

 Next, add some styling to the UI component and our future rendered markdown by opening __styles/globals.css__ and adding the following code: